A Soliton Solution for the Central Dark Masses in 47- Tuc Globular Cluster and Implications for the Axiverse: Abstract

 \section{Abstract}

-We offer a standing wave explanation for the observed excess proper motions at the center of the globular cluster 47-Tucanae, amounting to $\simeq 0.5\%$ of the total mass.
-We show this can be explained as a solitonic core of dark matter composed of light bosons, $ m \geq 10^{-18} eV $, corresponding to $ \leq 0.27 pc$, as an alternative to a single black hole (BH) or a compact body of unseen stellar remnants proposed recently.
+We offer a standing wave explanation for the rising proper motions of stars at the center of the globular cluster 47-Tucanae, amounting to $\simeq 0.44\%$ of the total mass.
+We show this can be explained as a solitonic core of dark matter composed of light bosons, $ m \geq 10^{-18} eV $, corresponding to $ \leq 0.27 pc$, as an alternative to a single black hole (BH) or a concentration of stellar BH remnants proposed recently.
+This is particularly important as having a concentrated stellar BH remnant with the above radii is very challenging without the heavy core since the three body encounters would prevent the BHs to be that concentrated.
 We propose this core develops from dark matter captured in the deep gravitational potential of this globular cluster as it orbits the dark halo of our galaxy.
-This boson may be evidence for a second light axion, additional to a lighter boson of $10^{-22}eV$, favored for the dominant dark matter implied by the large dark cores of dwarf spheroidal galaxies.
+This boson may be evidence for a second light axion, additional to a lighter boson of $10^{-22} eV$, favored for the dominant dark matter implied by the large dark cores of dwarf spheroidal galaxies.
 The identification of two such light bosonic mass scales favors the generic string theory prediction of a wide, discrete mass spectrum of axionic scalar fields.